 22. Riemann Sums, Integrals and the FTC

 So far we have seen how to compute area using antiderivatives.
-However, mathematicians prefer to define the area under a curve by summing up smaller pieces of area.
-These are called Riemann sums.
+However, mathematicians prefer to define area by filling the region with small pieces of area and adding them up.

 a1.
 Right Riemann Sums and Areas